tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-06-step-4-build-automation-using-fake.markdown

 ### Summary

 Fake is just awesome.
-We can automate so much thing with very few lines of code and it can be used in **any .net projects**.
+We can automate so much things with very few lines of code and the beauty is it can be used in **any .net projects**.
 If you are using MsBuild Xml scripts, do try Fake!
 It will make you super productive.
-You can find the source of this step in the fsharp-phonecat repository.
+You can find the source of this step in the [fsharp-phonecat repository](https://github.com/tamizhvendan/fsharp-phonecat/tree/4).